Post

 A monounsaturated fat containing a single di-ene bond

-Mono-unsaturated fat with 10 aliphatic carbons and a carboxylic "head" group.
+Fig. 1.a: Mono-unsaturated fat with 10 aliphatic carbons and a carboxylic "head" group.

 A comparison of fatty acids by bond type

-A comparison of a saturated fat (top), a poly-unsaturated fatty acid (middle) and a trans-fatty acid
+Fig. 1.b: A comparison of a saturated fat (top), a poly-unsaturated fatty acid (middle) and a trans-fatty acid

-Fig 1.a) A mono-unsaturated fatty acid chain, with a single unsaturated bond and characteristic “kink” in the fatty acid backbone.
+Fig. 1.a) A mono-unsaturated fatty acid chain, with a single unsaturated bond and characteristic “kink” in the fatty acid backbone.

-Fig 1.b) A comparison of 3 different types of fatty acids.
+Fig. 1.b) A comparison of 3 different types of fatty acids.
 On the top, is a fully “saturated” fatty acid, known as myristate.
 In the middle, a poly-unsaturated fatty acid (PUFA) consisting of exactly 2 unsaturated bonds.
 Finally, another health-risk related fatty acid type, known as the trans fatty acid.

 Un-saturated fatty acids have two types: